DuckbillResearch

 35 – 85%

 Per-call success varies dramatically by sector.
 Structured bookings (salons, restaurants) reach 73%.
 Automated support lines (airlines, returns) reach 85%.
 But healthcare providers refuse AI callers (35%), and small contractors often don't pick up (38%).
-With tasks averaging 9–32 calls, even moderate per-call rates compound to single digits end-to-end.
+With requests averaging 9–32 calls, even moderate per-call rates compound to single digits end-to-end.

 Web & Browser